pnc/send-me-files/README.md

     Specify the full ARN of your SNS topic as an environment variable called `SNS_TOPIC`.

+    Provide the app with the session key you produced with `rake secret` by defining `SECRET_KEY`.

     When deployed, you need to supply all of these environment variables:

         AWS_KEY=your-key